Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Methodology

-\textbf{Cross-Attention FiLM Module.} At the bottleneck of SGED, to facilitate more effective cross-modal semantic integration during image restoration, we propose the Cross-Attention FiLM Module (CFM) as an extension to the conventional Feature-wise Linear Modulation (FiLM) \cite{film} framework.
-While the traditional FiLM mechanism generates channel-wise scaling ($\gamma$) and shifting ($\beta$) parameters directly from class labels or static textual embeddings, it lacks the capacity to explicitly model the interaction between visual content and corresponding textual semantics, thereby limiting its applicability in multimodal scenarios.
-To address this limitation, CFM augments FiLM with a cross-attention stage that aligns visual features with global textual cues before producing modulation parameters.
-Specifically,image features act as queries and text features as keys or values in a multi-head cross-attention block.
-The resulting fused representation encodes the relevance between visual regions and semantic tokens, which is then aggregated via global average pooling (GAP) and passed through a multi-layer multilayer perceptron (MLP) to generate modulation parameters:
+\textbf{Cross-Attention FiLM Module.} To facilitate more effective cross-modal semantic integration at the bottleneck of SGEDN during image restoration, we propose a Cross-Attention FiLM Module (CFM) as an extension to the conventional Feature-wise Linear Modulation (FiLM) \cite{film} mechanism.
+Although this mechanism generates channel-wise scaling ($\gamma$) and shifting ($\beta$) parameters directly from class labels or static textual embeddings, it lacks the capacity to explicitly model the interaction between visual content and corresponding textual semantics, thereby limiting its applicability in multi-modal scenarios.

+To address this limitation, the CFM augments FiLM with a cross-attention stage that aligns image features with global textual cues before producing modulation parameters.
+Specifically, the image features act as queries, while text features are used as keys or values in a multi-head cross-attention block.
+The resulting features encode the relevance between visual regions and semantic tokens, which are then aggregated via Global Average Pooling (GAP) and passed through a Multi-layer Perceptron (MLP) to generate modulation parameters:

-The resulting $\gamma$ and $\beta$ vectors are reshaped and applied to the original image features through channel-wise affine transformation:
+The $\gamma$ and $\beta$ vectors are reshaped and applied to the original image features through channel-wise affine transformation:

 where $\odot$ denotes element-wise multiplication along the channel dimension.
-In contrast to the original FiLM \cite{film}, which statically conditions the modulation on fixed embeddings, the proposed CFM dynamically infers modulation parameters from rich cross-modal interactions.
-This allows semantic information to be injected into the restoration process in a more adaptive and fine-grained manner, ultimately improving both the semantic coherence and perceptual fidelity of the enhanced underwater images.
+In contrast to the original FiLM \cite{film} mechanism, which statically conditions the modulation on fixed embeddings, the proposed CFM dynamically infers modulation parameters from rich cross-modal interactions.
+As a result, semantic information can be injected into the restoration process in a more adaptive and finer-grained manner, ultimately improving both the semantic coherence and perceptual fidelity of the enhanced underwater images.